 How to use The Dutch Learner’s Grammar

 Welcome to the Dutch Learner’s Grammar.
 The site is currently being redeveloped, so apologies if something does not quite work.
 These instructions for using the grammar will be updated regularly.
+Important updates are given in bold.

 The grammar is divided into a Beginners’ Grammar and an Advanced Grammar.
 You will find tabs for these at the top of every page.
 You will know best what level is right for you, or your teacher will tell you.
 If you are a beginner student of Dutch (working towards or at level A1 or A2 of the Common European Framework of Reference for Languages or CEFR), you will obviously use the Beginners’ Grammar.
 Intermediate students can use the Advanced Grammar, especially if they are already working towards or at CEFR B2.
 Advanced students (CEFR C1 or C2) should use the Advanced Grammar.
+As part of the redevelopment the two grammars will merge.
+So far we have fully merged: Spelling and Pronunciation, Nouns, Numerals and Verbs.

 The Exercises tab at the top of every page takes you to a list of all the exercises, beginning with those for the Beginners’ Grammar.
 Scroll down to the topic of your choice for exercises on that topic.
+As part of the redevelopment we are integrating the relevant exercises into each ‘course’.
+So far we have integrated all exercises for Spelling and Pronunciation, Nouns and Verbs, plus in the Beginners’ Grammar the exercises for: Adjectives, Adverbs, Articles, Comparative and Superlative, Constituents, Numerals and Particles.

 About The Dutch Learner’s Grammar